phpons/ScientificMethodology/README.md

 ## Homework (6)

-[ ] Write an in-depth report using a computational document with a decent data management/statistical treatment (i.e., with confidence intervals or regions!).
+[ x ] Write an in-depth report using a computational document with a decent data management/statistical treatment (i.e., with confidence intervals or regions!).

+Quicksort: done with @heconte

+Peer evaluation subject: **CO2 analysis** (mostly done, but it will receive some improvements)